DonnyKurniawan/DonnyKurniawan/README.md

 ## Hi Everyone!
 I'm Donny Kurniawan
 ![Donny Kurniawan](/img/banner.png)
-- I'm currenty work as Quality Assurance Engineer in Finance Industry
+- Experienced work as Quality Assurance Engineer in Finance and Insurance Industry
 - Love to Research and do Experiment